 The Entrepreneurial Post-Doctoral Program in BME

 As a condition of entry into the program, candidates will agree to engage in each of the bolded activities.
-Other activities are available optionally.
-By the end of the first year, all program participants will be required to:
+By the end of the year, all participants will be required to:

-- Prepare and deliver a company pitch deck and supporting materials – Entrepreneurship @ Duke Engineering will provide in depth coaching to support the development of a detailed business plan and pitch deck.
+- Prepare and deliver a company pitch deck and supporting materials.
+Duke Engineering Entrepreneurship (EngEn) will provide in-depth coaching to help build a detailed business plan and pitch deck.

-- BRiDGE Program participants given preferential consideration in applying for entry into the BRiDGE: The BRiDGE startup incubator provides mentorship, lab and office space, and interns
+- BRiDGE Startup Incubator: Program participants will be given preferential consideration in applying for entry into the BRiDGE, which provides mentorship, and lab and office space

 Applicants must be:

-- Recent PhD graduates of Duke BME, with less than one year of research experience at the time they enter the program (the earliest start date is August 1, 2018), or
+- Recent PhD graduates of Duke BME, with less than 1 year of research experience at the time they enter the program (the earliest start date is May 4, 2020), or

 Please submit your application to firstname.lastname@example.org.
 Each application must include in a single PDF file: